nothings/single_file_libs/README.md

 Generally, the following is a list of small, easy-to-integrate, portable libraries which are usable from C and/or C++, and should be able to be compiled on both 32-bit and 64-bit platforms.
-However, I have not personally verified that any specific lilbrary is as advertised, or is quality software.
+However, I have not personally verified that any specific library is as advertised, or is quality software.

 ### Rules